akvo/agrastat/docs/user-guide.rst

 Adding, deleting and editing resources
 --------------------------------------

 #.
-Go to the dataset's "Edit dataset" page (steps 1-2 above).
+Go to the dataset"s "Edit dataset" page (steps 1-2 above).

 #.
 In the left sidebar, there are options for editing resources.
 You can select
    an existing resource (to edit or delete it), or select "Add new resource".